Skip to Content

 Milan Van Weelden/Shutterstock

-If you want the most affordable trip, the best time to visit the Big Island is September to November.
+The cheapest time to visit the Big Island is from September to November.
 These fall months see a major decrease in visitors, so prices tumble as a result.

 You can score flights, hotels, car rentals, and tickets to attractions for a fraction of the peak season price during the fall!
 Prices on the Big Island tend to be lower than the other Hawaiian islands to begin with.